andrea-gavioli/andrea-gavioli/README.md

 - 👋 Hi, I’m @andrea-gavioli
-- 👀 I’m interested in web/mobile degign and development
+- 👀 I’m interested in web/mobile design and development

 <!---
 andrea-gavioli/andrea-gavioli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.